-The furniture Jeremy and Stephen make has the Wilkins and Kent look, clean, simple lines, the use of contrasting timbers, simple but effective decoration, and an emphasis on functional design.
+The furniture Jeremy and Clare make still has the distinct Wilkins and Kent look; clean, simple lines, the use of contrasting timbers, simple but effective decoration, and an emphasis on functional design.
 "We draw a lot of inspiration from early settler furniture where function was the main requirement, but it was important to individualise pieces to remind one of home or more comfortable surrounds" says Jeremy.
-Jeremy and Stephen don't limit their inspiration to a single style or period and like all designers incorporate and adapt elements or materials as the fancy takes them.
-Their ideas have often evolved over a period of time and this helps ensure that their furniture works both functionally and aesthetically.
-They try to balance custom making with making new pieces for the shop.
-This helps them move their range along.
-Jeremy and Stephen still deal directly with many of their customers, always ensuring that the pieces will work in their clients homes and perform the function their clients require.
+Inspiration hasn’t been limited to a single style or period but has evolved over a period of time.
+This ensures that the furniture works both functionally and aesthetically.
+Design ideas and furniture are kept fresh through a balance of custom design with new pieces for the shop.
+Signature pieces such as the CD cabinets, hifi furniture, bookcases and beds are still made and sold in good numbers along with an increase in larger built-in designs.

 The shop grew to include the retail frontage at 230 Brunswick Street and some homeware lines were introduced to complement the furniture.
 The emphasis for product selection has been on local designs, and the stories behind them.
 In about 2005 Wilkins and Kent were featured in the Slattery publication “Handmade in Melbourne”.
 Many of the artisans represented in the book were suggested and stocked by Wilkins and Kent.
 Wilkins and Kent have tried to maintain this ethos and, where possible, ensured that products not produced locally at least have an interesting and genuine back-story.
 Over the years they have been supportive to many local makers stocking their wares.
 In fact many of their staff sell their wares in the shops.